anatkig/batch-transfers/README.md

-You can the porject run on your local with npm install, npm run dev;
+You can the porject run on your local with npm install npm run dev;

 You can use the following CSV format for testing.